raventid/es-airline-app/concerns.md

 # Alternatives or concepts we can still some ideas from

-Karafka - framework for Kafka based applications.
+Karafka - framework for Kafka based applications:
 Too basic.
 Kafka as a store + transport - questionable.

-Arkency DDD and ES stuff.
+Arkency DDD and ES stuff:
 Too Rails-oriented (in my opinion)

-Sequence
+Sequent:
-Not that bad, but not as embracing as Eventide
+Not that bad, but not as embracing as Eventide.
+Definitely worth to spend some time with.

+Hand-made solution:
-Hand-made solution based on top of dry-rb (I like this one, but it's a lot of work!)
+Based on top of dry-rb (I like this one, but it's a lot of work!)
+That will be a lot of hand made stuff of questionable quality.

 I don't care about implementation now.
 I care about logical and conceptual structure of an application.